Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: Multi-branch Deep Learning Network

 and each head

-where $W^{Q}_{i}, W^{K}_{i} \in \mathbb{R}^{d_h \times d_v}$, $W^{V}_{i}\in \mathbb{R}^{d_h \times d_v}$ are weight matrices and $d_v$, $d_k$ denote the projection subspaces' hidden dimensions. $\frac{1}{\sqrt{d_{k}}}$ is the scale factor that helps dot-product attention be faster when using a feed-forward network.
+where $W^{Q}_{i}, W^{K}_{i} \in \mathbb{R}^{d_h \times d_v}$, $W^{V}_{i}\in \mathbb{R}^{d_h \times d_v}$ are weight matrices, and $d_v$, $d_k$ denote the projection subspaces' hidden dimensions. $\frac{1}{\sqrt{d_{k}}}$ is the scale factor that helps dot-product attention be faster when using a feed-forward network.
 Each $H_{i}$ is concatenated into a matrix $W^{O}\in \mathbb{R}^{hd_{v} \times d_{h}}$ that integrates with projections to compile the data gathered from various positions on particular sub-spaces.

 In this paper, the number of heads (parallel attention layers) was fixed at $h = 16$ according to our tests.
 Hence, $\frac{d_{v}}{h}=\frac{d_{k}}{h}=32$.
 The overall computing cost is comparable to that of single-head attention with full dimensionality because of the lower dimension of each head.
+The three AB-LSTM blocks' outputs are concatenated and passed to a linear layer with a Sigmoid activation function, ensuring a final output range of (0,1) \cite{rasamoelina2020review}.

+The GAP layers are designed to automatically identify the machine's OC.
+The GAP layers are designed to automatically identify the machine's operating characteristics.
+The idea behind using GAP is to calculate the average of each feature map and feed it into a softmax layer, rather than using a fully connected layer.
+Compared to a fully connected layer, GAP is more suited to convolutional structures as it enforces correspondences between feature maps and categories and is more tolerant of spatial translations of the input.
+Additionally, there are no parameters to optimize \cite{lin2013network}.
+Finally, three GAP layers' outputs are concatenated and fed to a linear layer with softmax activation to compute OC probabilities.